arianlopezc/marcador.io/README.md

 `If you send an identifier that is used in another client, the event will fail to be applied properly.`

+`If you send multiple identifiers, but one of them has a new value, then it will be updated in the client's data, as long as it is not found in any other client.`

 <br/>

 `Request`